 Common Name: Downy Thorn Apple

-Datura inoxia is a Annual up to 1.00 metres tall.
+Datura inoxia is an annual plant that can grow up to 1.00 metres tall.

 All members of this genus contain narcotics and are very poisonous, even in small doses[

 South-western N. America.